AAJTechnologies/model/README.md

 # Nibiru Model
 Nibiru Model is a set of classes for defining data [types](../../wiki/Types).
-Property changes are observable.
-This feature allows building type-safe [bindings](../../wiki/Bindings).
+Using these types, [values](../../wiki/Values) can be defined.
+Changes to such calues are observable, allowing type-safe [bindings](../../wiki/Bindings) creation.